bangkokrb/rubyconfth/src/practicalities.md

 On this page you'll find our __A-Z of Practicalities for RubyConf TH 2022__.

-{% rendercontent "section", title: "Airports" %}
+{% rendercontent "section_text", title: "Airports" %}
   Bangkok is served by two airports: Suvarnabhumi (pronounced “su-vahn-a-boom”, the final “i” is silent) Airport (__BKK__) and Don Mueang Airport (__DMK__).
 Suvarnabhumi Airport is the main airport and used by all full-service airlines, but most low cost carriers use Don Mueang Airport.
 Both airports lie about 30 km (19 mi) out on opposite sides of the city, so be prepared for a long ride to get into the city centre.

   ### From Suvarnabhumi Airport (BKK) by Train